Skip to main content

 The free month of post-launch support is not a marketing line.
 It means real things.
 If you want a button color changed, we change it.
 If a section needs new copy, we update it.
 If you spot a bug after launch, we fix it.
 If your team has questions about the CMS, we walk them through it.
 All inside the project price, no hourly billing, no nickel-and-diming.
 The only constraint is scope: support means tweaks and fixes, not new feature builds.
 New features are quoted separately at fixed prices.

-If you stick with us past the free month, we offer optional retainers starting at $500 a month for ongoing work.
+If you stick with us past the free month, we offer optional retainers for ongoing work.
 Most clients use the free month to get the site exactly right and then handle their own content updates from Sanity CMS without needing us.
 That is the goal: ship a site so good and so easy to maintain that you do not need an agency on retainer for life.

 How Much Does a Cheap Web Developer Cost